joshhayles/project30/README.md

-## Introduction
+# Introduction
 Hi!
 I'm Josh Hayles.
-I graduated from Flatiron as a Software Engineer.
-This is my documentation for Algo practice and Algo solutions.
-My primary focus is Javascript.

-## Before I start coding
-1. Rewrite the problem in my own words
-2. Validate that I understand the problem
-3. Write my own test cases
-4. Pseudocode
-5. Code!
+I'm a Solutions Engineer @ Datadog.
+I'm a tech-enthusiast (especially Real Estate Tech), and a student of Software Engineering for web development.

+Project30 is my one year experiment learning Python, DSAs, Databases, and more.
+It consists of 12, thirty day challenges, each one with a specific focus.